Kong/hashicorp-consul-blogposts/Consul/README.md

 </pre>

-2. Create a new Consul Services
+2. Create the new Consul Service templates

 Using these templates, [primary](https://github.com/Kong/hashicorp-consul-blogposts/blob/main/Consul/artifacts/ben0.json) and [secondary](https://github.com/Kong/hashicorp-consul-blogposts/blob/main/Consul/artifacts/ben1.json), create declarations for the Consul Service with the Microservices addresses as primary and secondary.
+Notice that the new Consul Service is named as <b>benigno1</b>.
+That's the name the consumers of the service should use.

 <pre>
 ben0.json